cloudnull/elastic_shit_shoveler/README.rst

 Getting Objects from the Sky
 ============================

-This application was created to allow you to download the contents of a Jungle Disk container in your to a local directory.
-While the Jungle Disk client is proper way to go about your downloads this client will attempt to mass download rapidly.
+This application was created to allow you to download the contents of a Jungle Disk container to a local directory.
+While the Jungle Disk client is proper way to go about your downloads this client will assist in mass downloads.

 Prerequisites :
   * Python => 2.6 < 3.0
-  * prettytable >= 0.7.0
   * requests >= 2.2.0